MileHacker Logo

 Health & Safety

-While no vaccinations are officially required for entry into China for most travelers, some are recommended.
+While no vaccinations are officially required for getting into China for most travelers, some are recommended.
 Consult a travel health clinic 4-6 weeks in advance to your trip for tailored guidance.
 Recommended vaccinations include routine ones (MMR, DTP, Varicella), Hep A & B, and Typhoid.
 If planning significant time outdoors or interaction with animals, rabies vaccination is recommended.
-Japanese Encephalitis is a suggestion for long-term rural stays.
+An Illness spread by mosquitoes in asia is a suggestion for long-term rural stays.

 General Health Precautions